wthomson/FitHome-docs/monitor/ElectricityMonitor.md

 - SPI between the two boards.
 - a Red and Green LED onto the Pi.
 ## SPI Pins on Pi
-We've tried this on the RasPi 3B+, Zero W, 3 B v1.2
+We've tried this on the RasPi 3B+, Zero W, 3B v1.2

-The diagram below shows the Pi 3B+ pinout:
 ![RaspPi pinout](images/RaspPi_pinout.png)
 - MOSI: pin 19
 - MISO: pin 21